samuelarogbonlo/temperature-scraper/README.md

 - Also, there was a need to expand the server a little bit for us to accommodate all the services and deployments so we had to increase the server size.

-- Lastly, we must also add that Minikube made things a little manual and slow because of the need to manage lots of things because of the small nature of the cluster.
+- Lastly, we must also add that Minikube made things a little manual and slightly slow because of the need to manage lots of things in the cluster.
 Of course, minikube is used for smaller setups and less production-based implementations.

 ## Author
 - Samuel Arogbonlo - [GitHub](https://github.com/samuelarogbonlo)